The University Community

 Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.
 Our graduates go on to fill faculty positions in research and teaching institutions worldwide.
 Students frequently leave our program with several publications on their vitae, developed out of seminar work.
 We actively encourage graduates to participate in academic conference presentations, with some funding support available.

 Madison is a lively and vital place for in-depth study and interdisciplinary scholarly exchange.
-UW-Madison's strong programs in a host of areas actively complement the Communication Arts graduate program, and provide a diversity of options for the minor.
-For more information, visit our Research Centers page.
+UW-Madison’s strong programs in a host of areas actively complement the Communication Arts graduate program, and provide a diversity of options for the minor.
+The Department of Communication Arts at the University of Wisconsin supports cutting edge research in all fields of inquiry into human communication.
+Two prestigious research centers affiliated with the department expand the opportunities for faculty, graduate students, and other scholars.

 One unique feature of the graduate program in Communication Arts is its weekly colloquia.
 Three Thursday afternoons per month, graduate students and faculty in each area gather for presentation of research, discussion of professional issues, or to hear an outside speaker.
 The lively question and answer sessions that follow help students to develop their own work and to pursue lines of inquiry on a productive informal basis.
 Occasional joint and department-wide colloquia bring the areas together to consider key issues in the field.